rupertbarton/git-playground/Storytime.md

-Joey was at a brothel with a lady dinasour
+Joey was at a brothel with a lady dinosour